 I love this mediterranean restaurant, of course since I wrote a book called Mediterranean Paleo Cooking.
 They have a great outdoor eating space and an open kitchen that is beautiful.
 I loved the grilled meats, veggies and tahini sauce.
 Also I had a ground beef and eggplant dish that was awesome.
 You really can’t go wrong and the plates were filling and not over priced.
 I could go back and eat here over and over.

-Funk Seoul Brothers: Midtown and Franklin $
+Funk Seoul Brothers: Franklin $

 This great out of the box place is such a welcome change of pace for this California girl.
 They have a make your bowl where you pick your base of rice or kale, protein, and sauce, even toppings.
 They offer many gluten free sauces, yeah!